4 Scams to Avoid This Tax Season

-As April 15 approaches, clever crooks use the IRS to try and separate you from your hard-earned money.
+As the tax deadline approaches, clever crooks use the IRS to try and separate you from your hard-earned money.

 Like most people, you probably have a healthy respect for the taxman.
 But don't let that intimidation factor override your common sense.
 Be on the alert for these four common tax scams.

 The most common scammer tactics are variations on the tried-and-true phishing trick that uses a phony email to solicit your private information, such as your Social Security number, bank account numbers and passwords.

 Here's how one ploy works: An official-looking, but fraudulent, "IRS" email asks you to provide personal information by directing you to a website that may look like the real thing -- but isn't.
 The email may offer you a bigger refund if you respond immediately, or warn you that you didn't submit important information, such as your W-2 wage and tax statement from your employer.
 Or, the scam may take a different tack and threaten you with penalties or criminal prosecution if you don't act.
 With the rapidly growing number of smartphone users, phishing also can occur through links in phony text messages.

 Don't fall for these cons.
 The IRS doesn't send unsolicited emails or texts to taxpayers and doesn't ask for passwords, PINs or other personal information.
 If you receive a suspicious email or text message claiming to be from the IRS, don't click any attachments or links.
 Forward the message to email@example.com, and then delete it immediately.

 "Through phishing, the bad guys get your personal info and passwords, which could allow them to steal your identity and take over your accounts," cautions J.J.
 Montanaro, a CERTIFIED FINANCIAL PLANNER™ practitioner at USAA.
 "Tax information has so much bank account information that this scam poses substantial risk to finances."